apache/maven-resolver/maven-resolver-supplier/README.md

 # Extending Resolver

-Extending supplied resolver is simple, and basically requires same 3 step for whatever extra you want to include (like Wagon transport, distributed locking, etc).
+Extending supplied resolver is simple, and basically requires same three steps for whatever extra you want to include (like Wagon transport, distributed locking, etc).

-First, you need to included needed module (with transitive deps) to your dependencies.
+First, you need to include needed module (with transitive deps) to your dependencies.

-Second, you need to customize `RepositorySystemSupplier` to make new components (WagonTransporterFactory, or distributed lock factories) available.
+Second, you need to customize `RepositorySystemSupplier` to make new components (`WagonTransporterFactory`, or distributed lock factories) available.

 Third, you need to configure session (via user of config properties) to make Resolver use newly added components.